 Entitlements are earned on the basis of the employment year beginning July 1 and ending June 30.

 The primary purpose of these funds is to support professional development, but the funds may also be used to cover the cost of hospitality expenses (including Staff Appreciation/Recognition as defined in the hospitality guidelines), Membership and Club Dues and other college or department priorities related to the duties of the position.

 As part of their financial management responsibilities, deans, vice-presidents and the president should meet with their employees annually to discuss the employee's spending plans regarding the balance in the employee's fund.

 The amount that may be reimbursed from/charged to a DSAE fund is limited to the available balance in the fund.

 Key Points regarding DSAE funds:

 Expenditures may be reimbursed from or charged to a DSAE fund if the following conditions are met:

 - Expenditures must be related to the responsibilities of the eligible position, be for valid University business purposes, and are to benefit the university.

 - Goods purchased on behalf of the university are university property and must be returned to the dean or vice president, etc., prior to leaving.
 This includes any equipment that was located off-campus.

 - Any personal benefit must be incidental.
 If some personal benefit is deemed to the employee, generally the whole expenditure will be viewed as a personal benefit and not considered an eligible expenditure.
 In certain circumstances, Canada Revenue Agency (CRA) will accept no assessment of a taxable benefit to the employee where the personal portion is incidental (generally means it is less than 10%).
-If the actual use is different from that certified on the Cheque Requisition/Reimbursement Claim form, any resulting personal benefit for income tax purposes will be a matter between the employee and CRA.
+If the actual use is different from that certified in Concur, any resulting personal benefit for income tax purposes will be a matter between the employee and CRA.